 2. The different forms of a particular gene are called alleles.

-Allele may also defined as alternate form of gene. i.e. one form of the gene for height, allows pea plants to grow more than 2 meters tall and another form of this gene limits their growth to about half a meter.
+The allele may also be defined as an alternate form of the gene. i.e. one form of the gene for height, allows pea plants to grow more than 2 meters tall and another form of this gene limits their growth to about half a meter.
 Organisms are diploid, carrying two alleles for each gene.
 If the two alleles are identical then the organism is said to be homozygous (WW,ww); if the two alleles are different then the organism is heterozygous (Ww).
 The two alleles interact with each other to generate the phenotype of the cell in which they are found; the way in which they interact depends on their dominance relationship.

 The frequency of all the alleles of all the genes in a population constitutes the gene pool of that population.
 Changes in the gene pool, via changes in allele frequency, are the basis of evolution.